joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/19/dining/lemon-pudding-cakes.html?searchResultPosition=5

 **The Weekender**\
 `NASA’s last rocket.
 Demi Lovato’s comeback.
-The appeal of Peloton.
 An endangered gazelle’s survival on the edge of a war zone.
 And more.`\
 https://nytimes.com/interactive/2021/03/19/briefing/the-weekender.html?searchResultPosition=6

 **Anger Erupts Over Facilities for Women at N.C.A.A.
 Tournament**\